MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 > If your account doesn't have permission to create a service principal, `az ad sp create-for-rbac` will return an error message containing
 > "Insufficient privileges to complete the operation."
 Contact your Azure Active Directory admin to create a service principal.

-The available types of authentication, and details about them, are:
+There are two types of authentication available for service principals: Password-based authentication, and certificate-based authentication.

+### Password-based authentication

-* Without any authentication parameters, password-based authentication is used with a random password created for you.
+Without any authentication parameters, password-based authentication is used with a random password created for you.
 If you want password-based authentication, this method is recommended.

   ```azurecli-interactive
   az ad sp create-for-rbac --name ServicePrincipalName
   ```

-* The `--password` argument uses a user-supplied password for password authentication.
+For a user-supplied password, use the `--password` argument.
 When creating a password, make sure you follow the [Azure Active Directory password rules and restrictions](/azure/active-directory/active-directory-passwords-policy).
 Don't use a weak password or reuse a password.

   ```azurecli-interactive
   az ad sp create-for-rbac --name ServicePrincipalName --password <Choose a strong password>